Long European train journeys which you can break up along the way. Part two in our series, these ones focus on European coasts by train.

 Thanks to the fantastic response to our blog on European long journeys and how to break them up into beautiful mini-breaks, here is a second blog in the series.
 As you have four days to use nearly all continental train tickets, you can hop on and hop off along the way, making for some superb long journeys.
 While our first blog had an emphasis on overland and mountainous train journeys, this one has a definite smell of the sea air about it.
+So if you are trying to decide what are the best coastal towns to visit in Europe by train, dip your toes into our tantalising tides below.

 Barcelona to Cádiz

 Although it doesn’t cross borders, travelling between Barcelona and Cádiz does traverse the most stunning array of natural and cultural heritage.
 At first glance on a booking page, you could opt for a high-speed journey between the Catalan capital and the Andalucian ancient wonder, which will take you via Madrid in just under 7 hrs.
 Or you could double both the journey time and the stop-off opportunities on a route that takes you through Valencia, Córdoba and Seville as well as through the heart-stopping Despeñaperros Gorge.
+This journey through Andalucia and Catalonia tops our list of some of the finest coastal trips in Europe.

 Brussels to Brindisi